somsubhro/somsubhro.github.io/struggles.md

 ```

 I needed to only scope down the policy to using two s3 permissions - `GetObject` and `ListBucket`.
 It is upto you to specify what actions you will allow the role from account `456789012345` to perform.

+## To VSCode from PyCharm

+Just to quick note for self and those wandering souls - if you change a code file in VSCode you need to `save` it first before it can take effect - like in your `git status` or `cdk synth` (for AWS CDK) calls.
+In PyCharm, you don't need to.